kaboc/dart_errflow/README.md

 }
 ```

+Note that nothing will be logged unless the value of an exception/error is provided, even if
+the stack trace and the context are given.

 ### Handling errors

-`scope()` executes a function and handles errors occurring in the function, according to
+[scope()][scope] executes a function, and handles errors occurring in there according to the
-specified conditions.
-Use both or either of `errorIf` and `criticalIf` to set the conditions
+conditions specified by `errorIf` and `criticalIf`.
+Use both or either of them to set the
-of whether to treat the result of the function as non-critical/critical errors.
+conditions of whether to treat the result of the function as non-critical/critical errors.

-You can customise the conditions for your preference by combining the function result and the
-error type received. (e.g. A certain process should be treated as a success if the result is
-valid regardless of a connection error, because data was not fetched from a remote server but
-obtained instead from the local database successfully.)

-If either of the conditions is met, the relevant handler of `onError` or `onCriticalError` is
+If either of the conditions is met, the relevant handler (`onError` or `onCriticalError`) is
 called with the function result and the error type passed in.
 Do some error handling in these
 handlers, like showing the error to the user.